EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 * **Size** - your ship will start with a radius of 10.
 * **Heading** - your ship will move in this direction, between 0 and 359 degrees.

 Your ship will not begin moving until you have given it a command to do so.
 Once given the first forward command it will continue moving at the ship's current speed and heading until the stop command is given.

+There is a minimum size of 5 for the ship if at any point the size is smaller than this the ship will be removed from the map and considered eliminated.

 ### Speed